 A recent industry survey found 71 per cent of marketers believed good influencer campaigns drove quality traffic and leads for clients.

 But influencer engagement has to be done right.

-Remember Kylie Jenner’s epic fail with her Pepsi campaign?
+Remember Kendall Jenner’s epic fail with her Pepsi campaign?
 Or when the FDA chastised Kim Kardashian for her sponsored posts for drug company Duchesnay?